Home

 OpenDNS208.67.222.222208.67.220.220Optional content filtering

-Find the DNS settings under: WAN โ†’ DNS Settings or Internet โ†’ DNS.
-Replace your ISP's DNS with your chosen provider's addresses.
+Find the setting under: WAN, then DNS Settings or Internet, then DNS.
+Replace your ISP's DNS with your chosen provider.

-For encrypted DNS (DNS over HTTPS), some routers support this natively (Asus with Merlin firmware, Synology, pfSense, Firewalla).
-If yours does, enabling DoH prevents even your ISP from seeing which domains you're resolving.
-See our DNS over HTTPS guide for setup details.
+Some routers (Asus with Merlin firmware, Synology, pfSense, Firewalla) also support DNS over HTTPS natively, which encrypts DNS queries so even your ISP cannot see which domains you are resolving.
+See the DNS over HTTPS guide for setup details.

 10. Review Connected Devices Regularly

-Once your router is secured, make it a habit to check who's connected.
+Once your router is secured, make it a habit to check who is connected.
 Most routers list connected devices under: DHCP Client List, Connected Devices, Device Manager, or Network Map.

 Look for: